ucm-lbqc/moltiverse/README.md

 **NOTE**: This application is still under development and is not ready for production.
 Please note that we have not yet released a version or documentation.
 But stay tuned, we will do it soon ;).

+Check the [data](/data) directory.
+There you will find a [bash file](/data/run.sh) and an [SMI](/data/molecules.smi) file.
+The SMI format contains several lines of SMILE code to encode molecules, and an assigned name for that molecule in the right column.
+You can change this and use whatever you like.
+You can access the SMILE codes from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).

+This command will run the whole protocol and create a folder for each molecule in the SMI file.
+Inside each folder you will find the final conformers written in an SDF file.

 ## Citing